Artists For Humanity

 The Design Innovation Gallery, located in Factory 63 at 63 Melcher Street, is an ongoing series of exhibitions showcasing creative work happening in and around Boston’s Innovation District — including exciting and insightful projects in design, engineering, and technology.
-Free and Open to the Public.
+The gallery is free and open to the public.

 Fort Point Arts Community (FPAC) Gallery

-FPAC Gallery, located at 300 Summer Street, shows a variety of work by artists in all media.
-See Calendar for show details.
+FPAC Gallery, located at 300 Summer Street, the FPAC gallery shows a variety of work by artists in all media.
 For a schedule of receptions and artists’ talks please see their website.

 Fort Point Studio School